LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

    reads invocation number and continues execution until a port is reached for that number
 ``z`` — zap
-   reads port name and continues execution until that port is reached reads negated port name and continues execution until a port other than the negated port is reached
+   reads either a port name and continues execution until that port is reached or a negated port name and continues execution until a port other than the negated port is reached
 ``i`` — ignore
    ignores goal, assumes that it succeeded; valid at call and redo ports ``f`` — fail